 Couple of interesting observations here:

 - While total industry revenue has been relatively static, table game revenues have not.
-Since 2011, there’s only been one year when revenue from felt, and now stadium, games has risen less than 5.5%.
-In 2017, table games are on target for a more modest 4.17% gain.
+From 2011-2016, there was only one year when revenue from felt, and now stadium, games has risen less than 5.5%.
+In 2017, table games registered a more modest 4.0% gain.

 This is no greater evidenced than the recent proliferation of live action terminal table gaming.
 In August, Sands expanded its stadium style gaming to include a $5 blackjack arena.
-And just recently, Rivers announced its intention to add the Rush Table Zone, enabling players to play their favorite table games against a live dealer, but from a computer terminal.
+And just recently, Rivers opened its Rush Table Zone, enabling players to play their favorite table games against a live dealer, but from a computer terminal.

 We expect table gaming to encompass an even greater percentage of gross gaming revenue in subsequent years.